durrantlab/deepfrag2/README.md

 ### Testing on a Custom Database

-To test a trained DeepFrag model on a custom database, use the same command line used to test on the MOAD database, but set the `mode` parameter to `test_on_complexes`, the `--csv` parameter to a .csv file containing the paths of the receptor-ligand complexes, and the `--data_dir` parameter to the directory where the .pdb and .sdf files of the receptor-ligand complexes are located.
+To test a trained DeepFrag2 model on a custom database, use the same command line used to test on the MOAD database, but set the `mode` parameter to `test_on_complexes`, the `--csv` parameter to a .csv file containing the paths of the receptor-ligand complexes, and the `--data_dir` parameter to the directory where the .pdb and .sdf files of the receptor-ligand complexes are located.

 The input .csv file consists of two columns: one column named `receptor` that contains the paths of the .pdb files corresponding to the receptors, and another column named `ligand` that contains the paths of the .sdf files corresponding to the ligands.